-Omnilife maintained the low amount of Own Funds held in US dollar during 2019.
+Omnilife maintained the low amount of Own Funds held in US dollar during 2020.
 The foreign exchange gains / losses in the year were negligible.

-A.9.2.
+A.3.2.
 Investment Performance by Asset Class

 Omnilife's Investment Policy Statement (IPS) prohibits investment in equities and property and it does not use any hedging vehicles.
-The IPS was updated in December 2019 in preparation for future bulk transfers into Omnilife.
-In the meantime, investments are currently limited to investment-grade fixed-term bonds, short-term deposits, cash accounts and policy loans.
+The IPS was last updated in December 2019 in preparation for future bulk transfers into Omnilife

-The investment performance for 2019 has been analysed below across each asset class.
+The investment performance for 2020 has been analysed below across each asset class.

-ASSET CLASS NET INVESTMENT GAIN 2019 (£ MILLION) NET INVESTMENT GAIN 2018 (£ MILLION)
+ASSET CLASS NET INVESTMENT GAIN 2020 (£ MILLION) NET INVESTMENT GAIN 2019 (£ MILLION)

-BONDS 0.2 0.0
+BONDS 0.4 0.2

-DEPOSITS 0.0 0.2
+DEPOSITS 0.0 0.0

 CASH ACCOUNTS 0.0 0.0

 POLICY LOANS 0.0 0.0

-TOTAL 0.2 0.2
+TOTAL 0.4 0.2

-The £0.2 million investment income earned in 2019 came predominantly from interest on bonds.
-The interest received on bonds held was partly offset by unrealised losses.
+The £0.4 million investment performance in 2020 came predominantly from interest and market gains on bonds.